-Fill bottles, seal and invert several times if using sugar.
+Fill bottles, seal and invert several times.
 Store bottles upright at a temperature above 18°C for at least 7 days to enable secondary fermentation (carbonation) to occur.

 Note: Storing (conditioning) your beer beyond two weeks and up to at least three months should see the flavour improve, the bubbles reduce in size and the yeast deposit becomes more compact.
-(See below for European Lager)